-Staff member What action to take if you have concerns Any member of staff, governor, volunteer, contractor or activity provider Discuss your concerns with the Designated Safeguarding Lead Mary Crowley or in their absence, with the Deputy Designated Safeguarding Lead Elaine Soudain, Martyn Giddens or Mark Dally as soon as possible, before the child leaves for the day.
-It is important that the child is not sent home at the end of the day without taking the right protective action.
-Staff members with access to CPOMS log their concerns, ensuring the DSLs are alerted.
-Governors, volunteers and contractors should discuss any concerns with a DSL and these will be logged on CPOMS by the DSLs.
-External activity providers should follow their safeguarding procedures and ensure that the school is made aware of the concerns as soon as possible.
+Staff member What action to take if you have concerns Any member of staff, governor, volunteer, contractor or activity Discuss your concerns with the Designated Safeguarding Lead Mary Crowley, or in their absence, with the Deputy Designated Safeguarding Leads Elaine Soudain, Mark Dally, Martyn Giddens as soon as possible, before the child leaves for the day.
+It is important that the child is not sent home at the end of the day without taking the right protective action. provider

+If you have access, record your concerns on cpoms.
+Otherwise, ensure that the DSL has/will record your concern on to cpoms.
 If the Designated Safeguarding Lead or their deputy is not available, you should contact the Front Door For Families yourself.
 Inform the Designated Safeguarding Lead about what actions you have taken.
-Designated You are concerned that the child is at risk of significant harm Safeguarding Lead or (Level 4 Threshold Document) Deputy Contact the Front Door For Families immediately.
-If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately. elieve the child is not at risk of significant harm, but the child or family may need support (Leve l 2 or 3 Threshold Document) • Use the Threshold Document to identify the level of need. • Discuss your concerns with senior colleagues in another agency, if necessary • If your consultation results in the decision that the child and family are in need of help at Level 2 or 3 of the Threshold Document, provide additional support in the school and/or refer the child or their family to other agencies providing early help services . • Record all your consultations and decision-making on CPOMs following the incident sent by the staff member who contacted you originally.
-Update the chronology and add referral letters and forms to the child's file; create a stand-alone file, if one does not exit.
+Designated You are concerned that the child is at risk of significant harm Safeguarding Lead or Deputy (Level 4 Threshold Document) Contact the Front Door For Families immediately. • If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately.
+You believe the child is not at risk of significant harm, but the child or their family may need support (Level 2 or 3 Threshold Document) • Discuss your concerns with the parents/carers (and child if appropriate).
+Use the Threshold Document to identify the level of need.
+Discuss your concerns with senior colleagues in another agency, if necessary If your consultation results in the decision that the child and family are in need of help at Level 2 or 3 of the Threshold Document, provide additional support in the school and/or refer the child or their family to other agencies providing early help services.
+Record all your consultations and decision-making as actions to the cpoms log.
+Update the chronology and add referral letters and forms to the child's document vault which acts as an electronic file for the pupil.
 Continue to update the file, including the chronology, as work progresses.